d3lak/ZyHelperFix/README.md

 # Important update
 KJ tries to prohibit the use of automation tools with THUD integration.
 So no warranty that this will last.
-This could break at any point in time, it is just a quick workaround.
+This is just a bad workaround which i happened to find.
+This will most likely break once THUD update is necessary.
 Also Sader macro has been added.
+Use with ForceMove on Mousewheel for decent animation cancelling.
 Credits go to [ZyRaNex](https://github.com/ZyRaNex/) for creating this piece of software!

 # ZyHelper